 Agnes Paget ?1810 – 1845, daughter of of Henry William Paget, was married to George Byng 2nd Earl of Strafford, and their son George Henry Charles Byng 3rd Earl of Strafford asked David Wilson to sponsor beds at St. George’s Hospital in return for conducting clinical trials into homeopathy at that hospital – an offer which was refused.

 Lord Alfred Paget – son of Henry William Paget, appears in The British and Foreign Homœopathic Medical Directory and Record in 1855 and The London and Provincial Homœopathic Medical Directory in 1866 and The Homeopathic Medical Directory of the Great Britain and Ireland in 1872.

-Lord Clarence Paget – son of Henry William Paget appears in The British and Foreign Homœopathic Medical Directory and Record in 1855 and The London and Provincial Homœopathic Medical Directory in 1866 and The Homeopathic Medical Directory of the Great Britain and Ireland in 1872:
+Admiral Lord Clarence Edward Paget (1811-1895) – son of Henry William Paget appears in The British and Foreign Homœopathic Medical Directory and Record in 1855 and The London and Provincial Homœopathic Medical Directory in 1866 and The Homeopathic Medical Directory of the Great Britain and Ireland in 1872: